 @KaBoom - Sometimes white collar crimes aren't punished so severely, but I think that's changed in the last few years.
 I mean, consider the fact that Martha Stewart got jail time for insider trading.
 That's pretty much a victimless crime (much more so than embezzling) but she still went to jail because of it.

 That being said, I think the penalties for an embezzlement charge should vary depending on the severity of the crime.
 Every case is different, and I'm sure there are some instances where community service or restitution would be more appropriate than jail time.

 In reality, I feel like a lot of people don't get in too much trouble for embezzlement charges.
 I remember reading awhile ago that most of the time people serve more jail time for possession of a small amount of marijuana than for embezzling large sums of money.

-I personally think that's backwards.
+I personally think that's backward.
 Usually people who embezzle are in trusted positions of the money, and take advantage of the trust placed in them for their own gain.
 Sometimes they really affect other people with their crimes too.
 I think embezzlers should definitely be punished more than someone who possesses a small amount of drugs.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!